Contractor Website Design in Hartselle, AL

 Service Areas Around Hartselle

 Most Hartselle-based contractors serve a wider area than just inside city limits.
-The usual footprint includes Priceville (a few miles north on Highway 31), Falkville (south on Highway 31 and I-65), Somerville (east toward Lake Guntersville), Eva, Danville, and Massey.
+The usual footprint includes Priceville (northeast, out toward AL-67), Falkville (south on Highway 31 and I-65), Somerville (east, in Morgan County), Eva, Danville, and Massey.
 Some contractors push north to Decatur and Trinity, or even up to Madison and Huntsville for the right job.
-The Mooresville historic village and the smaller unincorporated communities scattered through southern Morgan County are all in the natural service radius.
+The smaller unincorporated communities scattered through southern Morgan County are all in the natural service radius.

 Your website should have a dedicated page for each town you actually serve.
 Not a sentence on your homepage.
 A real page, with real content.
 That is how a homeowner in Priceville searching "plumber Priceville AL" finds you instead of finding nothing and ending up calling a Decatur company by default.